brotherdust/FretFind2D/memory-bank/activeContext.md

 ### Potential Enhancements
 - Modernizing the UI for a more contemporary look and feel
-- Updating third-party libraries to newer versions (e.g., jQuery)
+- Reviewing and updating remaining third-party libraries to newer versions (jQuery removed).
 - Improving mobile responsiveness for better access on tablets/phones
 - Adding more export formats or improving existing ones
 - Enhancing visualization with more realistic rendering options